-Yi-Ping Ong is Assistant Professor of Humanities at Johns Hopkins University.
-Her teaching focuses on nineteenth- and twentieth-century literature and philosophy, reflecting interests in the history and theory of the realist novel, modernism, existentialism, and issues of justice and ethics in contemporary Anglophone literature.
-Recent courses include “The Literature of the Everyday: Realism in the 19th- and 20th-Century Novel”; “Forms of Moral Community: The Post-1950 Anglophone Novel”; and “Literature and/as Ethics.”
+Yi-Ping Ong’s teaching focuses on nineteenth- and twentieth-century literature and philosophy, reflecting interests in the history and theory of the realist novel, modernism, existentialism, and issues of justice and ethics in contemporary world literature.

 Her current research centers on questions at the intersection of literature and philosophy.
-The Art of Being: Poetics of the Novel and Existentialist Philosophy, Harvard University Press, forthcoming 2018, examines issues of authority, freedom, and self-knowledge in the poetics of the nineteenth- and twentieth-century realist novel.
-It shows that the novel in its classic phase provides the conditions for the reorientation of philosophy towards the meaning of existence.
-Philosophy in the Golden Age of the Novel further explores the power of literary form to transform philosophical expression.
-Using biographical, archival, and critical sources, this study asks why thinkers such as Nietzsche, Kierkegaard, Heidegger, Sartre, Beauvoir, and Camus not only read novels, but also employ novelistic techniques of representation to ground their philosophy in the everyday experience of ordinary individuals.
+The Art of Being: Poetics of the Novel and Existentialist Philosophy (Harvard UP, 2018) received an Honorable Mention for the Thomas J. Wilson Prize, presented by Harvard University Press for an outstanding first book across the arts and sciences.
+It examines issues of authority, freedom, and self-knowledge in the poetics of the nineteenth- and twentieth-century realist novel.
+Philosophy in the Golden Age of the Novel further explores the power of literary form to transform the aims and methods of philosophy.
+Using biographical, archival, and critical sources, this study asks why thinkers such as Nietzsche, Kierkegaard, Heidegger, Sartre, Beauvoir, and Camus employ novelistic techniques of representation to ground their philosophy in the everyday lives of ordinary individuals.
 Other work in progress examines the poetics of the novel of old age and the relation between ethics and ontology in twentieth-century literature and philosophy.